KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 ### Project Overview

 One day you will be 65 years old.
 Then according to the World Health Organization ([1]) your chance of falling once a year is 28–35% with serious consequences such as heavy injuries.
 Imagine carrying a sensor or smartphone near your waist or thigh which recognizes your fall and immediately alerts a person to help you, that would be great.
-But imagine further the sensor would confuse one of your Activities of Daily Living (ADLs) such as sitting, standing or walking with a fall, then the person to help you would have been alarmed without reason.
-Therefore such a sensor based fall detection system should not miss any falls and should also trigger no false alarms when performing ADLs.
+But imagine further the sensor would confuse one of your activities of daily living such as sitting, standing or walking with a fall, then the person to help you would have been alarmed without reason.
+Therefore such a sensor based fall detection system should not miss any falls and should also trigger no false alarms when performing activities of daily living.

 ### Problem Statement